stanford-oval/genie-cloud/doc/thingpedia-annotations.md

 The `doc` annotation provides a short description of the function, as a reference for the developers and reviewers.

+### `canonical`
+(deprecated)

+- Type: implementation annotation
+- Required: no
+- Value type: String

+The `canonical` annotation provides the canonical form of the function name.
+It is used for training in a previous version of Almond.
 ​
 ### `confirmation`
 - Type: natural language annotation